Configuring and building an seL4 project

-CROSS_COMPILER_PREFIXspecifies the toolchain for cross-compilation, which cannot be after build directory initialisation.
-For further details, please see the “Cross Compiling” below.
+CROSS_COMPILER_PREFIXspecifies the toolchain for cross-compilation, which cannot be changed after build directory initialisation.
+For further details, please see “Cross Compiling” below.

 CMAKE_TOOLCHAIN_FILEwhich indicates that CMake should load the specified file as a ‘toolchain’ file.
-A toolchain file is able to set up the C compiler, linker etc. for building the project.
-In example we assume a typical project layout, where seL4 is in the ‘kernel’ directory, at the top level.
-The gcc.cmake’ file from the seL4 repository up C compilers and linkers using the
+A toolchain file is able to set up the C compiler, linker etc., for building the project.
+In the example we assume a typical project layout, where seL4 is in the ‘kernel’ directory, at the top level.
+The gcc.cmake’ file from the seL4 repository sets up C compilers and linkers using the

 -G Ninjatells CMake to generate Ninja build scripts as opposed to GNU Makefiles.
 Only Ninja scripts are supported by parts of the kernel.

 CMakeLists.txtfile describing this project, which in this case is placed in the root directory of the project.

 We also provide a shorthand wrapping script which abstracts the above into a shorter command:

 After configuration, you can build the project by invoking ninja:

 After the build has completed, the resulting binaries will be in the

 - String options, which can be set to any value, subject to restrictions set by the project authors.

 String options can have ‘hints’, which specify can one of several fixed values.
 CMake configuration editors respect these and provide a radio selection.